 Accessible content isn’t as hard to create as it may seem.
 Now that you know the importance of it and how easy it is to check and fix, more of the training content you create should be accessible.

-Checking content is easy in Microsoft Office as well as Adobe Acrobat.
+Checking content is easy in Microsoft Office and Adobe Acrobat.
 Fixing most issues only takes a short amount of time.
 The most challenging part is finding something helpful to write for alternate text.
-It all comes down to writing what’s helpful.
+It all comes down to writing what’s useful.

 Even your emails can be accessible with a simple check, and Microsoft tells you how to fix the issues.
-But there’s a lot more training content that should be created to be accessible beyond Office and PDF documents.
-There’s always video accessibility and developing eLearning courses that are accessible, too.
+However, beyond Office and PDF documents, more training content should be created to be accessible.
+There’s always video accessibility and developing accessible eLearning courses, too.

-When we develop training that helps employees use workplace technology, we always develop with accessibility built into our process so that everyone can use it as equally as possible.
+When we develop training that helps employees use workplace technology, we always build accessibility into our process so that everyone can use it equally.

-If you’d like to learn more about how we can help employees do their jobs better with company tech, schedule a free consultation so we can discuss working together and helping your project succeed.
+If you’d like to learn more about how we can use company tech to help employees do their jobs better, schedule a free consultation so we can discuss working together and helping your project succeed.